r15hil/r15hil.github.io/docs/books/books.md

 📚 Shantaram: Gregory David Roberts

-📚 On the Genealogy of Morals: Friedrich Nietzsche

 📚 Men Without Women: Haruki Murakami

 ✅ Men Are from Mars, Women Are from Venus: John Gray - November 2024 👌